 The following table lists the GPU specifications that TKE serverless clusters provide for Pods.
-Different GPU card models and sizes correspond to different CPU and memory options.
+Different GPU card models and sizes map to different CPU and memory options.
 Select the GPU specification as needed when creating a workload.

-If you create, manage, and use GPU workloads using a YAML file, see Annotation.
+If you want to create, manage, and use GPU workloads using a YAML file, see Annotation Description for reference.